 Through this process, Kendall has gained a confidence we never imagined.
 Seeing him navigate social situations with ease is a joy beyond words.
 There’s nothing more rewarding than watching someone thrive after being told their challenges would hold them back.
 GO KENDALL!

-This website is intended to be one of the many tools disabled individuals and their families can use to educatie themselves and gain a solid understanding of the laws and systems.
+This website is intended to be one of the many tools disabled individuals and their families can use to educate themselves and gain a solid understanding of the laws and systems.
 All from a mom who helps her adult son navigate the system.
 That's me!

 I noticed that Kendall was often unresponsive to verbal cues at about 18 months old.
 I started with the family doctor who was knowledgable enough to refer us to the regional center in our geographic area.
 That lead to a referral to a school speech therapist and a special education pre-school.
 At five, Kendall was official diagnosed with high functioning autism.